tetratelabs/istio-distro.io/content/community/event/istio-1.9-whats-new.md

 weight: 3
 ---

-This is our second GetIstio community meeting.
-This is an exciting one, as Nick Nellis will discuss the new features coming in Istio 1.9.
+Our second GetIstio community meeting.
+An exciting one, as Nick Nellis will discuss new features coming in Istio 1.9.
 In detail, we will discuss the following topics:

 - Welcome and Introduction
 - GetIstio Community